The Mountain in the Burning Sky

-The Mountain in the Burning Sky chronicles the early history of smokejumpers – elite aerial wilderness firefighters – and their later involvement in covert CIA missions during the Cold War.
-Recruited largely from rural Montana, a small band of farmhands, rodeo cowboys, and woodsmen went on to play crucial roles in the United States' most significant clandestine battles around the world – including China, Tibet, India, the Congo, Cuba, Vietnam, and especially Laos, where they played a central role in the CIA's fifteen-year so-called "Secret War."
+The Mountain in the Burning Sky chronicles the early pioneering history of smokejumpers — elite aerial wilderness firefighters — and their later involvement in covert CIA missions throughout the Cold War.
+Recruited largely from rural Montana, a small band of farmhands, rodeo cowboys, and woodsmen went on to play crucial roles in the United States’ most significant clandestine operations around the world — including China, Tibet, India, the Congo, Cuba, Vietnam, and especially the CIA’s fifteen-year so-called “Secret War” in Laos.

 From The Mountain in the Burning Sky: